Tony Wied: Elections

-2024 special & 2024 general
+2024 special and 2024 general

 After Mike Gallagher announced his resignation from the United States House of Representatives, serving for Wisconsin's 8th congressional district, in 2024, Wied announced his candidacy in the special election to succeed him.
 Wied received an endorsement from Donald Trump and Alex Bruesewitz, a Trump ally who had previously considered running to succeed Gallagher before Wied entered the race.
 Wied defeated state senators André Jacque and Roger Roth in the Republican Party primary election on August 13.
 He won the special and general elections against the Democratic Party nominee, Kristin Lyerly, and was sworn in on November 12.

 Tenure

 Wied supported the American Relief Act of 2025.